httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # The Priority HTTP Header Field {#header-field}

-The Priority HTTP header field carries priority parameters {{parameters}}.
+The Priority HTTP header field carries priority parameters (see {{parameters}}).
 It can appear in requests and responses.
-It is an end-to-end signal of the request priority from the client or the response priority from the server. {{merging}}
+It is an end-to-end signal of the request priority from the client or the response priority from the server.
-describes how intermediaries can combine the priority information from client requests and server responses to correct or amend the precedence.
+{{merging}} describes how intermediaries can combine the priority information from client requests and server responses to correct or amend the precedence.
 Clients cannot interpret the appearance or omission of a Priority response header as acknowledgement that any prioritization has occurred.
-Guidance for how endpoints can act on Priority header values is given in {{server-scheduling}} and
+Guidance for how endpoints can act on Priority header values is given in {{server-scheduling}}
-{{client-scheduling}}.
+and {{client-scheduling}}.

 Priority is a Dictionary ({{Section 3.2 of STRUCTURED-FIELDS}}):